nialwrt/AW1K-NIALWRT-OTA-UPDATE/README.md

 ## Overview

-**AW1K NIALWRT Firmware Update** is a simple interactive shell script that allows users to quickly download and flash prebuilt firmware images to the Arcadyan AW1000 (AW1K) router.
+**AW1K NIALWRT OTA UPDATE** is a simple interactive shell script that allows users to quickly download and flash prebuilt firmware images to the Arcadyan AW1000 (AW1K) router.
 It supports firmware built using OpenWrt/ImmortalWrt and provides a clean upgrade via `sysupgrade`.

 ## Features